Peggy Blue Glossy Ceramic Tile 3x9

 - Quantities available is subject to material in transfer, transit and prior sale.
 Please call your branch to confirm availability.

 - Please call for shipment dates on incoming stock.

-It is easy to make your kitchen, bathroom ,or any other place look flawless and perfect with Peggy Blue Glossy Ceramic Tiles.
+It is easy to make your kitchen, bathroom ,or any other place look flawless and perfect with Peggy Blue Glossy Ceramic Tile.
 Ceramic tile is the perfect solution for any homeowner who wants their space to feel like home and stand out on its own too.
 Whether indoor or outdoor, these versatile building materials are an excellent way to make your living spaces beautiful without breaking the bank.
 These tiles are a must for every home, as they maintain cleanliness without fuss.
 They're especially beneficial to those with respiratory issues or asthma because the dust is less likely to settle on them and it's easy enough just take care of any dirt that does by using your mop.
+Glossing a surface can make certain materials like ceramics and porcelains more resistant to liquid damage than they would have been otherwise.
 You won't be able to find anywhere else the elegance of Blue Ceramic tile for your space.

 With a wide range of coordinating wall tiles, floor tiles, and mosaic tile options available to you for design flexibility in installation, your walls will be sure to turn heads.
 The size of this product 3x9x3/8.
 This product may be available in different sizes.
 Please use our site search for different size options.

 Get the most out of your Marble Systems product by following these helpful instructions for installing floor tile.
 A Few Dos & Don’ts

 - Tile may be installed over most structurally sound substrates if they are clean, smooth, dry and free of wax, soap scum and grease and other debris.